ReSurfEMG/ReSurfEMG/README.md

   Make sure to enter your newly created environment.

-Option C: In theory if you want to work, but never develop (i.e. add code), as a conda user with the stable (released) version create an empty environment, and install
+Option C: In theory if you want to work, but never develop (i.e. add code), as a conda user with a stable (released) version create an empty environment, and install
    there:

-   * Create a blank environment with python pinned to 3.8:
+   * Create a blank environment with python pinned to 3.8 (assuming version < 0.1.0):

      ```sh
      conda create -n blank python=3.8